bobabots253/Code2019/README.md

 **Notes**
 1. When declaring compresor, use port 1
+2. Initalize OI subsystem instance **AFTER** all other subsystems or else your code will not start

 ### Checklist
 - [x] Coded Preliminary drivetrain code for the Practice Bot